IBM/regen/README.md

 This is the official code for ReGen from our [EMNLP21 paper](https://aclanthology.org/2021.emnlp-main.83/)

-For a quick introduction to ReGen, please read our [short description](./docs/regen.md) .
+For a quick introduction to ReGen, please read our [short description](./docs/regen.md).

-For a more detailed explanation, please check out our paper [ReGen: Reinforcement Learning for Text and Knowledge Base Generation using Pretrained Language Models](https://aclanthology.org/2021.emnlp-main.83/) or on [arXiv](https://arxiv.org/abs/https://arxiv.org/abs/2108.12472)
+For a more detailed explanation, please check our paper [ReGen: Reinforcement Learning for Text and Knowledge Base Generation using Pretrained Language Models](https://aclanthology.org/2021.emnlp-main.83/) or on [arXiv](https://arxiv.org/abs/https://arxiv.org/abs/2108.12472)

 The code will be added to this repos on December 10th, 2021